 Kevin at Thousandaire asked if you could go without a car.
 I ran that experiment when I first moved to my current city after college and survived for almost a year with a combination of a car sharing program and public transit.
 Eventually for my use cases, the cost of the car sharing program exceeded the costs of car ownership, so I bought a car.
 I’m glad I waited, but I’m also glad to have the car now.

-Kathryn shared a crazy story about when you should fire a broker.
+Kathryn shared a crazy story about when you should fire a broker (dead link).
 I’m glad that I never got caught in the financial advisor trap!

 Emily and Kyle of Evolving Personal Finance shared five money-saving moves from their wedding.
 I loved their ideas, even ignoring the fact that it saved them some money.
 Who doesn’t want to have a wedding reception in a science museum or at a family home?
 That sounds pretty awesome to me!